 And in some cases, the way they are measured and the KPIs of different silos actually conflict with each other.
 And remember that operational units will tend to deliver against what gets measured and their KPI targets, since their bonuses, especially management bonuses, are contingent on the achievement of KPIs.
 In order to deliver a great experience you need to change what is measured and align it to the customer and not the organisation.

-In 2012, Beyond Philosophy did some research amongst customer experience professionals and executives, which showed that “silo mentality” is the biggest organisational hurdle to improving the experience.
+Beyond Philosophy did some research amongst customer experience professionals and executives, which showed that “silo mentality” is the biggest organisational hurdle to improving the experience.
 This is understandable as the end-to-end Customer Experience touches many parts of the organisation and, as Tom Peters once said, “any organisation over five people is too big”.
 You must have also heard of Jeff Bezos’ two pizza team rule i.e. that each team should be small enough to be fed by two pizzas.

 Some companies, rather than being a seamless entity and speaking to the customer in one voice, frequently present mixed messages.
 Each silo has its own view of the customer and the landscape they exist in, each from its own perspective.